Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/handout.md

 Sutton SignWriting already operates as infrastructure.

-This document names the main assets, stewardship responsibilities, and continuity risks so a PI, administrator, or collaborator can see what would actually be stabilized by a host institution.
+This document shows the main assets, the work currently required to keep them running, and the main risks, so a PI, administrator, or collaborator can see what a host institution would actually be supporting.

 ## Overview